Chaz-Ortiz/Web-Scraping-and-Analysis/README.md

 # Web Scraping and Analysis in Python

-This is an Python script that uses Beatuiful Soup to scrape a web page and Python perform analysis on the data.
+This is a Python script that uses **Beautiful Soup** to scrape a web page and perform data analysis.

 ## Features

-- **Beautiful Soup Web Scraping**: Stuff
-- **Revinue prediction**: More stuff.
+- **Web Scraping with Beautiful Soup**: Efficiently extracts structured data from HTML content.
+- **Dynamic Data Collection**: Supports scraping multiple pages or dynamic URLs.
+- **Data Cleaning with Pandas**: Parses, formats, and filters data into usable formats.
+- **Revenue Prediction**: Estimates potential or historical revenue based on available data.
-- **Regression Analysis**: More stuff.
+- **Regression Analysis**: Performs linear regression to identify data trends and correlations.
+- **CSV Export**: Saves cleaned or analyzed data to CSV for further use.
+- **Command Line Interface (CLI)**: Run scripts and specify parameters via terminal.
+- **Error Handling & Logging**: Catches scraping or parsing errors and logs them for debugging.

 ## Screenshots